 Belbin questionnaires can only be completed through our purpose built computer system, which analyses the results, comparing your scores to thousands of others and taking in the feedback of your colleagues for a full 360 degree view.
 We produce a detailed, unique and informative report which shows your whole spectrum of strengths and weaknesses – not just “which Team Role am I?”

 We frequently receive enquiries requesting information on the copyright of Belbin materials.
 In particular, the use of the self-scoring paper Self-Perception Inventory (SPI) originally published in Meredith Belbin’s book, Management Teams: Why They Succeed or Fail (1981).
 To clarify our position, we own the copyright and do not allow this questionnaire to be reproduced in any form.
-Individuals may purchase the book (1st and 2nd editions) and complete the SPI for their own personal development, but any copying or wider usage is an infringement of copyright.
-The 3rd edition of Management Teams: Why They Succeed or Fail offers the reader one free online Belbin Individual Report.
+Individuals may have purchased the book (1st and 2nd editions) and completed the SPI for their own personal development, but any copying/adapting or wider usage is an infringement of copyright.
+The 3rd edition of Management Teams: Why They Succeed or Fail does not contain any inventories.

 What's wrong with self-scoring?